 Every cat has their own personality, with some being more outgoing than others, but when a typically social cat is suddenly reserved and quiet it can be concerning.

-Signs and Symptoms of a Depressed Cat
+Signs of a Depressed Cat

-- A sad cat may use their own scent to feel better by urinating in inappropriate places.
+- Spraying: A sad cat may use their own scent to feel better by urinating in inappropriate places.
 There are many reasons for urinating outside of the litter box but stress, depression, and sadness are high on this list.
-Your cat may urinate in "important" areas such as lookouts, your bedroom, or places where the scent of a deceased pet or missing human lingers in order to spread their own scent.
+Your cat may urinate in high-value areas such as lookouts, your bedroom, or places where the scent of a deceased pet or missing human lingers in order to spread their own scent.

 Reasons Why a Cat Gets Depressed